 By the way, living in a blurred world is frustrating.
 Not knowing who you’re really talking to, not knowing where you are really heading, not knowing if the person in front of you is smiling or frowning, that’s really bad.
 But this is how it is and it’s pretty much everybody’s story.
 I’ve been there, you’ve been there, and even now, the vast majority of people is there, moving around with a blurred image of their lives.

 And they have this foggy image because they don’t use the manual focus feature.
 Their life camera is not calibrated.
 In other words, they’re not using their full potential.
 They’re looking at a blurred scenery, truly believing that this is all what they are getting from this life.
 A blurred job, a blurred relationship, a blurred income.
+A life blurred completely.
 They don’t have the courage to touch the lenses and really see what’s going on around them.

 Whenever you clear your lenses, something magical happens.
 You start to see things the way they really are.
 Some people call this “having an a-ha” moment.
 Some people call this an epiphany and even other people call this “seeing God”.
 If you ask me, they’re all right.
 With the mention that everything was there before, only blurred.
 Your real life mission was always there, only you couldn’t see it because of the fog.
 Your perfect partner was there all the time, only she was just invisible, melted in a sea of dissipated contours.
 Everything was there before, but you couldn’t see it, because you were not properly focused.

 Now, what could you do in order to start improve your life lenses?